Chris1712/gfr-test/README.md

 ### TODO

 - Finish up the scroll detail component - probably it needs to be provided with an id or something?
-    - show type
+  - Fix up alignment
-    - handle enhanced
+  - Maybe add a wiki link
 - Test a deployment once this can show N random scrolls on refresh
 - Look at all scrolls